JoelHauser/Forecaster/README.md

 # Weather Forecaster!
-This application is desinged for those who are looking to check the weather!
+This application is designed for those who are looking to check the weather!
 This application takes into account: Tempature, Humidity, UV index, and Wind Speed!

 ## The Functional Site